Albany police station attacked by anti-police rioters throwing bottles at officers

 KNOXVILLE POLICE IDENTIFY STUDENT KILLED AFTER BRINGING GUN TO HIGH SCHOOL

 Albany Police spokesman Steven Smith said Arch Street remained closed to traffic.
-It wasn't clear if any arrests have been made.
-Fox News has reached out to Smith seeking more information.
+Later in the evening, the protesters fizzled out.

+"We're the capital of New York, so having protests is something that we're certainly used to," Smith told Fox News.
+"We do everything we can to make sure people can exercise their First Amendment rights ...
+We do have an obligation though to make sure they're not damaging public property."

+No arrests were made and no injuries were reported, other than those pepper-sprayed, Smith said.

 CLICK HERE TO GET THE FOX NEWS APP